Sexual abuse scandal in the Roman Catholic Diocese of Burlington: Sexual abuse convictions

-Reverend Stephen J. Nichols
+Stephen J. Nichols

 In September 2009, Nichols, the pastor at St. Elizabeth Parish in Lyndonville and Our Lady Queen of Peace Church in Danville, was charged with lewd and lascivious conduct.
 His victim was an 18-year-old man whom Nichols befriended in 2003.
 In 2005, after a night of heavy drinking, Nichols fondled the boy and asked if he wanted to participate in a sex act.
 The diocese was alerted to this crime by another individual and immediately report it to the police.
 In April 2007, Nichols pleaded guilty to a misdemeanor count of engaging in a lewd act and was sentenced to 30 days in jail and sex counseling.

 Analysis of clergy records

 In May 2009, psychotherapist Richard Sipe analyzed the records of 102 clergy from the Diocese of Burlington between 1950 and 2002.
 Sipe arrived at these conclusions: